TinyYana/YanaCommunityBot/README.md

 - Guild Leave Message

 ## The bot is buggy!
-This is normal, because the Bot is under development and there is a lot of content that has not yet been completed.
-If you are interested in developing a Java Discord Bot or have knowledge about it, feel free to contribute to this project or fork it!
+Bugs are common in this project, as the bot is under redevelopment and there is a lot of content that is not yet complete.
+If you are interested in developing a Java Discord Bot, or have knowledge of it, please feel free to contribute to this project, or fork it!

 # License
 You may not use this project for commercial purposes.